-Chapter 1, Vistas, Jack Finney’s “The Third Level” Summary, Theme, Character Sketch, Important Passages and Question Answers.
+Chapter 1, Vistas, Jack Finney’s “The Third Level” Summary, Theme, Character Sketch, Textbook Question Answers with Extra Questions.

 Table of Contents